Winston-Lin/dziganto.github.io/_posts/2017-4-15-Sparse-Matrices-For-Efficient-Machine-Learning.md

 Data compression minimizes the amount of data we need to store.
 That is not the only benefit, however.
 Users of [sklearn](http://scikit-learn.org/stable/index.html) will note that all native machine learning algorithms operate on objects that are in-memory.
 Said another way, the machine learning process breaks down when a matrix object (usually called a dataframe) does not fit into RAM.
 In the event that we have a sparse matrix, storing all those zero values is a waste.
 In many cases it is possible to compress the matrix object so that it can fit in RAM.

-Additionally, consider multiplying a sparse matrix and a dense matrix.
+Additionally, consider multiplying a sparse matrix by a dense matrix.
 Even though the sparse matrix has many zeros, and zero times anything is always zero, the standard approach requires this pointless operation nonetheless.
 The result is slowed computation time.
-It is much more efficient to only operate on elements that will return non-zero values.
+It is much more efficient to operate only on elements that will return non-zero values.
 Therefore, any algorithm that applies some basic mathematical computation like multiplication will benefit from a sparse matrix implementation.

 Sklearn has many algorithms that accept sparse matrices.
 The way to know is by checking the *fit* attribute in the documentation.
 Look for this: **X: {array-like, sparse matrix}**.